-Learn in this video how to make Serbian cevapi from scratch with the best skinless sausages recipe!
+Learn in this cooking video how to make Serbian cevapi from scratch using the best skinless sausages recipe!

 We are sorry that this post was not useful for you!

 Let us improve this post!

 Tell us how we can improve this post?

 1) place beef mince and pork mincemeat in the same bowl

 2) season with salt and pepper to taste